tanxsh/SCU-Analytics-Showdown-Spring-2026/README.md

 ## Roots & Returns — The Story

-Every growing season, Good Nature Agro (GNA) extends agricultural input loans — seeds, fungicide, fertilizer — to thousands of smallholder farmers across Zambia.
+Every growing season, Good Nature Agro (GNA) extends agricultural input loans — seeds, fungicide, fertilizer, to thousands of smallholder farmers across Zambia.
 In return, farmers are expected to sell their harvest back to GNA at the end of the season.

 But **23.3% of farmers never sell back**.
 They take the inputs and disappear.